Our Story

 Isla first joined Dementia Support as Services Manager when Sage House Tangmere opened back in 2018, after a career working mainly within the NHS.
 After leaving the operational service side, she has rejoined the charity to forward the work of the National Ambitions Programme.

-We were nominated by the staff as The Goodwood Estate 'Charity of the Year' for 2 consecutive years, during which time we have been afforded incredible levels of access to their iconic events and venues to help raise awareness and funds as a local charity.
+We were nominated by the staff as The Goodwood Estate 'Charity of the Year' for two consecutive years, during which time we have been afforded incredible levels of access to their iconic events and venues to help raise awareness and funds as a local charity.

 We approached The Duke of Richmond to join us on a more formal basis and we were absolutely delighted at the acceptance of our patronage invitation.